Login to Complete an Application or to Access Judging Panel

 It is the intention of the members for selected projects to be reviewed and renewed annually, but we anticipate that a project will have a lifetime of 3 years which should help support a mix of research scholars.
 SRC projects typically involve 1 or more research scholars doing a variety of doctoral dissertations, graduate research, undergraduate projects, and some post-doctoral work.

-SRC expects to support each project up to $90K (USD) per year.
-The number and size of the contracts awarded will be determined by the availability of funds, the support of the research needs, and by the number of high-quality proposals.
+SRC expects to support each project at $105K (USD) per year.
+The number of the contracts awarded will be determined by the availability of funds, the support of the research needs, and by the number of high-quality proposals.
 Proposals offering funding leverage (other funding resources related and beneficial to the proposed work) are encouraged and details should be described (ex.
 Fellowships, student support, fabrication support, etc.).

 Each researcher may be involved in no more than two white papers as either a principal investigator or co-principal investigator.